Are you thinking of getting a folder-gluer packer or automating the end of line process in your folding-gluing department?

 At IMPACK, we separate those solutions into two types: Marking devices and automatic counting and separation units.

-Marking Devices: Those are the first counting devices we ever developed.
+Add a marking device: Those are the first counting devices we ever developed.
 By default, they are the simplest and most economical solutions in the semi-automatic category.

 The basic principle is to apply a small amount of diluted optical brightener on the edge of the kicked cartons at the folder-gluer trombone.
-A picture of this procedure from one of our clients is depicted below.

 Optical Brightener counter marked with IMPACK’S OBP system.